Parliament Buildings (Northern Ireland): Finished building

-After the shelving of plans to build a "Ministerial Building'", the headquarters of government was in effect Stormont Castle, a baronial castellated house in the grounds and which was originally meant to have been demolished to make way for the "Ministerial Building".
+After the shelving of plans to build a "Ministerial Building", the headquarters of government was in effect Stormont Castle, a baronial castellated house in the grounds and which was originally meant to have been demolished to make way for the "Ministerial Building".
 Stormont Castle served as the official residence of the Prime Minister of Northern Ireland and was the meeting place for the Northern Ireland Cabinet.
-Another residence, Stormont House, served as the official residence of the Speaker of the House of Commons of Northern Ireland.
-The reduced plans saw the High Court eventually located in the newly built Royal Courts of Justice in Belfast city centre.
+Another building, Stormont House, served as the official residence of the Speaker of the House of Commons of Northern Ireland.
+The reduced plans saw the High Court eventually located in the newly built Royal Courts of Justice, Belfast in the city centre.

 Two separate chambers were provided in the finished parliamentary complex, the blue-benched rectangular House of Commons of Northern Ireland (green benches as at Westminster being considered inappropriate) and the red-benched smaller rectangular Senate of Northern Ireland.
 In the main hall, originally called the Central Hall but now known as the Great Hall, a large gold-plated chandelier was hung.
-It was a gift from King George V and had originally hung in Windsor Castle, where it had been a gift from German Kaiser Wilhelm II.
-The Kaisers chandelier had been removed from Windsor and placed in storage during World War I. It was never hung in Windsor again.
+It was a gift from King George V and had originally hung in Windsor Castle, where it had been a gift from German Emperor Wilhelm II.
+The Kaiser's chandelier had been removed from Windsor Castle and placed in storage during World War I. It was never hung in Windsor Castle again.

 The painting The Entry of King William into Ireland, a gift from the Dutch Government to its Northern Ireland counterpart, was hung in the House of Commons when it opened.
 However, it was removed after concerns that the painting also showed the Pope, who had blessed William's enterprise.

 The building itself changed little over the years, even as the parliaments meeting inside it did.
 To camouflage it during World War II, the building's Portland stone was painted with supposedly removable "paint" made of bitumen and cow manure.
 However, after the war, removing the paint proved an enormous difficulty, with the paint having scarred the stonework.
 It took seven years to remove the "paint", and the exterior façade has never regained its original white colour.
 While most traces of it were removed from the façades (though having done damage that can be seen up close), some of the remains of the paint survive in the inner courtyards and unseen parts of the building.